rovaughn/platform-docs/platform/manual/tutorial/ui-kit.rst

              key: auth.google.client_secret
              name: hasura-secrets

 #.
-Add the client secret to `secrets <https://docs.hasura.io/0.15/manual/hasuractl/hasura_secret.html>`_ by running the following command from your project directory.
+Add the client secret to :doc:`secrets <../project/secrets/index>` by running the following command from your project directory.

    .. code-block:: bash